mmumshad/kubernetes-the-hard-way/apple-silicon/docs/01-prerequisites.md

 To set up as per the image above, do the following in iterm2
 1. Right click and select split pane horizontally
-1. In each pane, connect to a different node with `Multipass shell`
+1. In each pane, connect to a different node with `vagrant ssh`
+1. Enable braodcast
-1. From the `Session` menu at the top, toggle `Broadcast` -> `Broadcast input to all panes` (or press `ALT`-`CMD`-`I`).
+    * v3.4: From the `Session` menu at the top, toggle `Broadcast` -> `Broadcast input to all panes` (or press `ALT`-`CMD`-`I`).
 The small icon at the top right of each pane indicates broadcast mode is enabled.
+    * v3.5: `Broadcast` is now on the `Shell` menu and the hotkey is `CMD`-`SHIFT`-`I`

 Input typed or passed to one command prompt will be echoed to the others.
-Remember to turn off broadcast when you have finished a section that applies to multiple nodes.
+Remember to turn off broadcast when you have finished a section that applies to multiple nodes, or you will royally break things and have to delete the VMs and start over!

 Next: [Compute Resources](02-compute-resources.md)